oakpr/oakpr.github.io/docs/getting-started.md

 ## Linux

 * Different Linux systems use different package managers.
-You should follow the instructions on https://code.visualstudio.com/docs/setup/linux which correspond to your distribution when installing VSCode.
+You should follow the instructions on [the official setup page](https://code.visualstudio.com/docs/setup/linux) which correspond to your distribution when installing VSCode.
 * Install git as would be typical for your system.
 For example, `sudo apt install git`, `sudo dnf in git`, `sudo pacman -S git`, `sudo zypper in git`.
 * To install NodeJS, copy the commands below.
 ```bash